kaizen63/streamlit-usermanager-demo/README.md

 ## Administrator view

 Users with the role ADMINISTRATOR can simulate the behaviour of the application for different roles to test the application.

-As Administrator you see the this [sidebar](images/administrator_sidebar.png) Initially all tickboxes are enabled.
+As Administrator you see the this [sidebar](images/administrator_sidebar.jpg)

+Initially all roles are on.
 Switch off the tickboxes beside the role to remove the role from the current session.
 You will notice how the main menu will change.
 Also in some dialogs fields will be disabled when you do not have the appropriate role.